markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/domain-in-image/domain-images/_index.md

 {{% notice warning %}}
 Oracle strongly recommends storing a domain image as private in the registry.
-A Docker image that contains a WebLogic Domain Home has sensitive information including keys and credentials that are used to access external resources (e.g. datasource password).
-For more information about [domain home in image protection]({{<relref "/security/domain-security/image-protection.md#weblogic-domain-in-docker-image-protection">}}) see the ***Security*** section.
+A Docker image that contains a WebLogic domain home has sensitive information including keys and credentials that are used to access external resources (for example, data source password).
+For more information, see [domain home in image protection]({{<relref "/security/domain-security/image-protection.md#weblogic-domain-in-docker-image-protection">}}) in the ***Security*** section.
 {{% /notice %}}